FireAssassin/chat/readme.md

 About config.yaml:
 - If you dont have a config.yaml run the program once and it will generate one for you.
 - Port is the port the server will run on.
-- To make server public set private to false.
+- To make server public (removes server password) set private to false
+- To remove need for setting access for specific users set anyone-can-join to true
-- To change the password of the server change the password in the config.yaml file.
+- To change the server-password of the server change the password in the config.yaml file.
 - For every user you want to add to the server add a new user with a unique name and password. eg.:
     ```